tuokaikyle/portfolio/README.md

    - Connect this sheet with your website project - basically it means to follow the steps in [this link](https://dev.to/calvinpak/how-to-read-write-google-sheets-with-react-193l).
 It seems a bit tricky, but believe me it is not!
 4. `npm start`

-## Notes

-Currently the Skills section appears in both Front page and Resume Page.

-You may consider to remove the Skills section from Front page or change it to something else.

 ## To be done

 - [ ] Add Google Analytics